mfall3/HTRC-FE-metadata-formatter/README.md

 HTRC-FE-metadata-formatter
 ==========================

-Reads a hathifiles text file one line at a time and creates HTRC Feature Extraction metadata json files.
+Reads a hathifiles text file one line at a time and creates HTRC Feature Extraction metadata json files for use in generating Feature Extraction files as described at https://sandbox.htrc.illinois.edu/HTRC-UI-Portal2/Features.

 Usage: python3 hathifiles2FE.py hathifile outDirectory